 The only scary dogs we’ve encountered while bike touring Germany have been locked behind secure fences.
 There have also been a few cute furry friends at campgrounds.

-The biggest danger we’ve encountered on the roads of Germany is other cyclists — like the time Stephen was pulled into this random bike accident!
+The biggest danger we’ve encountered on the roads of Germany is other cyclists — like the time Stephen was pulled into a random bike accident with an elderly lady going about 2 kph!

 Cycle Touring Budget for Germany